cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 timing is the "true minium critical path delay".
 You should enter at least four rows into the table, but you can enter more if you need to.

-!!! note "Lab Report Task 3: Save Unoptimized Analysis Data Table"
+!!! note "Lab Report Task 3: Unoptimized Analysis Data Table"

     Save your completed data table with your analysis of the unoptimized design and include it in your report.